 An example of a Barlow Fellow might be a classical and medieval studies major with an excellent academic record at Bates, studying on a program in Italy with Latin and other courses in classical studies, who seeks extra funds for travel to classical sites in Sicily and Greece at the conclusion of her program.

 Typically, the Off-Campus Study Committee selects five “Barlow Fellows” each spring among students planning to study abroad on the Junior Year or Junior Semester Abroad program the following year.
 Each Fellow receives a $1,200 grant.
 Fellows are not eligible for the enrichment grants or the junior year thesis grants described below.
-Complete the Barlow Application Form and attach letter of support from a faculty member.
-A detailed list of anticipated expenditures is not.
+Complete the Barlow Application Form and attach a letter of support from a faculty member.
+A detailed list of anticipated expenditures is not required.
 The application deadline is Friday, March 21, 2014.

 2. Enrichment Grants

 As their name suggests, these grants are designed to enrich the experience of students on semester or year-long study abroad programs.
 Enrichment Grants can be used for extra travel or for an enriching activity at the study abroad site.
 While most of these grants fund extra travel, grants have also been used, for example, to purchase a trumpet to allow participation in an orchestra in Russia and supplies for a student to use for her volunteer work in an orphanage in Ecuador.
 Up to $500 is available for one enrichment trip or activity that takes place prior to final exams.
 Allowable expenses include food, low-cost lodging, budget travel, entry fees, conference expenses, and up to $100 for supplies or equipment.
 Funds may not be used to pay the regular costs of study abroad, to purchase gifts, buy or rent automobiles, or for travel to countries included in a U.S. State Department Travel Warning.
 Primarily recreational activities are not funded.